When Windows 10 was initially released, it was offered for free to those who wished to upgrade from the 8.1 and 7 versions.

 Method 2: Make the device discoverable

-Windows 10 and Windows 11 do not discover your PC’s Bluetooth by default.
-You must enter the advanced Bluetooth settings to change this option.
+Your PC’s Bluetooth is not discoverable by default on Windows 10 and Windows 11.
+You have to enter the advanced Bluetooth settings to change this option.

 Since it allows other devices to see your computer’s name, you can always turn it back off.